-When the full-scale output is smaller than 2.5 mV/V, it may be desired to increase sensitivity.
-However, it is often possible instead to compensate partly or entirely in software, by increasing a software gain control CGAI or SGAI
+When the full-scale output is less than 2.5 mV/V, it may be desired to increase the sensitivity.
+However, it is often possible instead to compensate partly or entirely in software, by increasing either or both of the software gain controls CGAI or SGAI.